Keriz/Keriz/README.md

 Always open for a chat about embedded systems, hardware design, IC fabrication, computer architectures, sound systems, DIY, graphics programming, or DIY :)

-Bonus point for those who like low-level programming reinvent the wheel for the 102910th time!
+Bonus point for those who like low-level programming and reinvent the wheel for the 102910th time!

 <p align="center">
  ⛰   ᛫  🌱   ᛫  💬  ᛫  🚲